 Olivia and Inigo's A support is both heartwarming and a tear jerker.
 In the future, Olivia was teaching Inigo her favorite dance, but died before she could teach him the last half.
 Inigo would then practice the dance by Olivia's grave, making up his own ending to the dance and wondering what his mom would say as he practiced.
 Now that Inigo has his mother back, he can finally show her the dance he put together in her memory.

 Nah's supports with male!Morgan, particularly the A support, where he risks his life to find a super-rare flower just for her.
+Doubles as a Crowning Moment Of Awesome, as he clearly went through quite the epic adventure to get it, though we never get too many details, just that he's absolutely covered in cuts and bruises.
 The S support also stands out, for being her only romantic support where she confesses her love, and for this bit:

 Morgan: You had a second wish?
 What was it?